bsampietro/weirdy/README.md

 Weirdy will send emails for new exceptions and for reraised closed ones.
 It uses the same email sending configuration that your main app.
-So you need to have email configured for Weirdy to be able to send emails.
+So you need to be able to send emails from your app, for Weirdy to be able to send emails.

 ## Configuration